Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/project-description.md

 cubes were shown alongside soft drinks, muesli bars or chocolate bars to make the sugar content visible.

+Note that each child received each intervention type three times in a randomized order.
+Thus, each child has in total six measurements (3 for each type).
+The order is irrelevant.

 # Data

 You find the [Data.xlsx](data.xlsx) in the Excel tabs “Intervention data” and “questionaire”

-1. Quality index prior to the intervention The variables i1t0 to i5t0 capture five behavioural indicators prior to the intervention.
+1.  **Quality index prior to the intervention** The variables i1t0 to i5t0 capture five behavioural indicators prior to the intervention.
     Examples:

 -   reaches straight for sweets
--   more than one sweet at a time
 -   ask for sweets when hungry
--   asks for fruit instead of chocolate
+-   …

+Coding: 0 = unfavourable behaviour 1 = favourable behaviour.
+The sum
+gives the quality index before the intervention e.g.: QIpre= i1t0+i2t0+i3t0+i4t0+i5t0 and can reach a value betwenn 0 and 5.
+(0, if behaviour is not favourable and 5, if behavior is favourable)

-1. Quality index following the intervention Variables i1 to i5 measure the same behavioural indicators following the intervention.
-The sum gives the quality index after the intervention:
+1.  **Quality index following the intervention** Variables i1 to i5 measure the same behavioural indicators following the intervention.

-Coding: 0 = unfavourable behaviour 1 = favourable behaviour The sum
-gives the quality index before the intervention e.g.: QIpre= i1t0+i2t0+i3t0+i4t0+i5t0
+    The sum gives the quality index after the intervention.

-1. Additional variables

-After each intervention, the children answered two questions: “How motivated were you to eat fewer sweets?”
+2.  **Motivation and Helpfulness**: After each intervention, the children answered two questions: “How motivated were you to eat fewer sweets?”
 Scale: 1 = not at all motivated 4 = very motivated “How helpful did you find the method?”
 Scale: 1 = not at all helpful 4 = very helpful The aim is to investigate whether the children’s motivation explains why one intervention is more effective than the other.
 Intervention → Motivation/Helpfulness → ΔQI

-1. Childrens age was measured
+3.  **Childrens age**.
+You can find the age in the second table “questionnaire”).

-2. Childrens generall attitude towards sweets was measured with 4 items (sweet1-sweet4) on a 4-point scale.
-The sum of these items gives the general attitude towards sweets (Attitude).
+4.  **Generall attitude** Childrens general attitude towards sweets was measured with 4 items (sweet1-sweet4) on a 4-point scale.
+The mean of these items gives the general attitude towards sweets (Attitude).

 # Tasks